yashburshe/CS4530-Fall-2025/Activities/Module06 Activity.md

 ### Grading Rubric

 This assignment is worth 10 points.
-Submit only the file examples.ts -- If you write an async function for importGrades, and you provide concurrent implementation for one of the tasks (listed as items numbered 1, 2 or 3 at the end of the README), you get 5 points
+Submit only the file examples.ts
+- If you write an async function for importGrades, and you provide concurrent implementation for one of the tasks (listed as items numbered 1, 2 or 3 at the end of the instructions above), you get 5 points
--- If you write an async function for importGrades and you provide concurrent implementations for all of the tasks (listed as items numbered 1, 2 and 3 at the end of the README), you get 10 points.
+- If you write an async function for importGrades and you provide concurrent implementations for all of the tasks (listed as items numbered 1, 2 and 3 at the end of the instructions above), you get 10 points.